Ryan Kaine is on the rocks…

 Martin opened his eyes a crack.

 Rained all bloody night.
 Hour after sodding hour.
-Didn’t let up for a single second and he couldn’t do a bloody thing to take shelter.
+Didn’t let up for a single second, and he couldn’t do a bloody thing to take shelter.
+He tried to move, but the pain wracked through his leg, hips, back.
+Everywhere.

 Dawn had brought hope, but it also brought heavier rain.

-He used to love Scotland.
-Hated the place now.
+Used to love Scotland.
+Hated the pigging place now.
 Stupid country.
 Stupid weather.
 Stupid mountains.

 Why didn’t he stay home?
-Nah, he wanted to be with his mates.
-Wanted to run from the well-meaning neighbours and their flowers and their Goddamned sympathy for Mum and Dad.
+Bloody idiot.
+He wanted to be with his mates.
+Wanted to run from the neighbours and their flowers and their Goddamned sympathy for Mum and Dad.
 Not for him though.
-Nobody asked how he was.
-Nobody gave a toss about the little brother.
+Nobody asked how little Martin was doing.
+Nobody gave a toss about the baby brother.
 They left him to fend for himself.
 Bastards.

 And where did he end up?

-Halfway down a cliff, alone, bleeding, and freezing to death.
+Up a mountain, alone, bleeding, and freezing to death.

-Huge crushing drops fell onto his face, into his eyes.
-The cold had numbed his skin, and the freezing air sliced through his thin clothing.
+Huge, crushing drops fell onto his face, into his eyes.
+The cold had numbed his skin, and the freezing air had sliced through his thin clothing.

 So damned cold.

 Why didn’t he put on his heavy jacket when he had the chance?
 Too bloody stupid.
 That’s why not.
-The other lads in the party, the ones with the muscles that made girls fawn all over them, they didn’t wrap up warm against the cold and the rain, so he hadn’t either.
-They’d shamed him into it and now he was going to die alone in nothing but a pair of jeans, a T-shirt, and a light summer jacket.
+The other lads in the party, the ones with the muscles that made girls fawn all over them, didn’t wrap up warm against the cold and the rain, so Martin hadn’t either.
+Stupid idiot.
+They’d shamed him into it and now he was going to die alone in nothing but a pair of jeans, a T-shirt, and a light, summer jacket.

 Overnight, the darkness had been total.
 No stars, no moon, no light.
-Nothing to see and nothing to hear but the wind whistling through the rocks and his pitiful weeping.
+Nothing to see and nothing to hear but the wind whistling through the rocks, the hammering rain, and his pitiful weeping.

 Right on cue, a pulse of agony ripped up his left leg and into his knee.
-It was probably broken.
-Yeah, that’s right.
-Martin Princeton, a weakling who got lost on a school trip.
-That’s what they’d think of him—a pitiful weakling, a cripple.
+It was probably broken, and it would end up killing him.

 How long would it take to die?
 Would he last the day?